erileydellaripa/MDTF-diagnostics/diagnostics/WWEs/doc/WWE.rst

 longitude or the average number of days between WWEs at each longitude.

-The variables needed to created these figures are saved in {work_dir}/WWEs/model/netCDF/ and /inputdata/obs_data/WWEs/
+The variables needed to created these figures are saved in the follwing directories:
+{work_dir}/WWEs/model/netCDF/ and /inputdata/obs_data/WWEs/

 Version & Contact info